bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:28 AM CT, April 23</p>
+<p class="updated_time"> Latest data: 04:11 AM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 0° **warmer** than yesterday.
+Today's high is 80°, which is 1° **warmer** than yesterday.
 Tomorrow is expected to be 7° *colder* than today.

 Currently:

 - 58°
-- Mostly Clear
+- Partly Cloudy
-- 85% humidity
+- 91% humidity
-- 6 mph wind
+- 4 mph wind
-- 23% cloud cover
+- 50% cloud cover
-- 34 AQI 🟩
+- 32 AQI 🟩
 - 0.5 inches of rain expected in the next 48 hours